-S-302 Draw conclusions based on information and evidence.
-S-303 Revise ideas and opinions based on new information.
-S-401 Use language that is respectful of human diversity.
+4-S-302 Draw conclusions based on information and evidence.
+4-S-303 Evaluate personal assumptions based on new information and ideas.
+4-S-401 Use language that is respectful of human diversity.

 Journals are notebooks in which students record their personal thoughts and ideas, as well as information and questions about, and reflections on, what they hear, view, read, write, discuss, and think.
 Journals provide students with the opportunity to use exploratory language.
 The responses in personal journals are based on personal and emotional reactions.
 Other journals explore, clarify, and discover ways of refining and assessing thinking.
 Journals may include both written and representational formats.
 They may be a separate notebook or a section of another notebook, and may be specifically devoted to response and used across curriculum areas.